sfvicente/BlazorBestPracticesAndGuidelines/Docs/DependencyInjection/DependencyInjection-General.md

 ### Always use the built-in container unless an unsupported feature is required.

-todo: complement description

-The current built-in service container does not support the following features:
+.NET supports dependency injection and provides `IServiceProvider` as the built-in service container. `IServiceProvider` does not currently support the following features:

 - Property injection
 - Injection based on name